cristianmejia00/aws_cognito_flask/README.md

 response.json()
 ```

-- About custom user attributes:
+- About custom user attributes in the hosted UI [[SO](https://stackoverflow.com/questions/73521195/is-there-a-way-to-use-custom-attributes-for-amazon-cognito-using-the-hosted-ui)]:
     - >"AWS says that at this moment, unfortunately, it is not possible to show the custom attributes on the Cognito hosted UI sign-up page.
 Also, the custom attributes cannot be marked as “required”."
     - >"As for the second Question.
 Custom attributes will not be reflected in the Users/Groups area until they are added to the user, which, again, cannot be done through the Hosted UI."